mrgaaron/docs/README.md

-docs
+Docs!
 ====

-Public documentation for TempoIQ
+Public documentation for TempoIQ.